 21 House Rules For Teens That You Cannot Ignore

-Whether you have teenagers, preteens or younger kids, rules are the only way to establish your authority.
-Good house rules enable teens to test their new found independence in a safe way.
+Whether you have teenagers, preteens, or younger kids, good house rules enable children to use their newfound independence safely (1).

 We have divided the list of rules into specific categories for ease of understanding and implementation.